GingerDragon7/GingerDragon7/README.md

 <br />

-Hi, I'm [Sunny Bhadani](https://www.linkedin.com/in/sunny-bhadani-40b1a8112/), a Full Stack Web Developer 🚀 an Indian Expat working in Thailand.
+Hello, I'm [Sunny Bhadani](https://www.linkedin.com/in/sunny-bhadani-40b1a8112/), a Full Stack Web Developer 🚀 an Indian Expat working in Thailand.

 I believe technology empowers us to make our lives better, and we have a responsibility to make technology useful, usable, pleasurable, and accessible.